minostro/minostro.github.io/_posts/2016-09-17-stack-vs-heap.markdown

 function, or
 2. Keep the code as is, but put `my_array` in the Heap.

-Option 1 is not an acceptable solution (I’ll let the reader to determine why), so I will explain option 2.
-Some programming languages, like Language C, allow programmers to choose which store to use for a particular value.
+Option 1 is not an acceptable solution (I’ll let the reader determine why), so I will explain option 2.
+Some programming languages, like C Language, allow programmers to choose which store to use for a particular value.
 In this case, we want to store `my_array` in the Heap, so when initialize_array finishes the main function can still access the all the values that belong to `my_array`.

 {% gist 654da94d1495f3b4e52739f9cc35ad1b %}

-As you can see in **Line 5**, our [program](https://gist.githubusercontent.com/minostro/654da94d1495f3b4e52739f9cc35ad1b/raw/be0fd27a82f6f76f67f2e779f4277b09ef8cabe0/store_variable_in_the_heap.c) is calling `malloc` to allocate `my_array` in the Heap.
+In **Line 5**, our [program](https://gist.githubusercontent.com/minostro/654da94d1495f3b4e52739f9cc35ad1b/raw/be0fd27a82f6f76f67f2e779f4277b09ef8cabe0/store_variable_in_the_heap.c) is
+calling `malloc` to allocate `my_array` in the Heap.
 In this way, the main function can have access to the values of the array.
 The following is the output of this new program: